A world class comprehensive, pediatric ophthalmology and adult strabismus fellowship in a dynamic city.

 The Department of Ophthalmology at Children’s Hospital of Michigan, in affiliation with Children’s Eye Care and Kresge Eye Institute, proudly offers an Association of University Professors of Ophthalmology (AUPO) accredited one-year fellowship in the Pediatric Ophthalmology & Adult Strabismus Fellowship Program.
 This unique academic program, located in metro Detroit, partners with Kresge Eye Institute, Beaumont Eye Institute, Henry Ford Health System and St. John Providence Hospital to provide expansive and comprehensive pediatric ophthalmology training for approximately 26 residents and one fellow per year.

-Children’s Hospital of Michigan’s Department of Ophthalmology is staffed by ten pediatric ophthalmologists and three orthoptists.
+The pediatric ophthalmology and adult strabismus fellow has the privilege of being the only fellow for ten pediatric ophthalmologists.
+The fellow also gets to directly work with three nationally accomplished and awarded orthoptists in the academic clinic as well as five more in our private clinics.
 Our faculty brings a variety of experiences and techniques to our department, which allows our fellows to learn from a very diverse group.

 FACULTY